barkerbg001/Quirk-Counter/README.md

 - Click the **Export** button to download your events
 - Choose between JSON or CSV format (both are downloaded)
 - Files are automatically timestamped

+### Deleting Categories
+- Click the **delete button** (🗑️) on any category card
+- A custom confirmation dialog will appear with a warning message
+- Click **Delete** to confirm or **Cancel** to abort
+- You can also close the dialog by clicking the X button, clicking outside the dialog, or pressing the Escape key
+- The dialog matches your current theme and includes smooth animations

 ## 🏗️ Project Structure